Gurkha-Technology-Open-Source/Global-Startup-Showcase/plan.md

     *   Moved styles from `index.html` to `src/styles.css`.
     *   Replaced hardcoded styles with Tailwind CSS classes where possible.
     *   Refactored the dark mode implementation to be more efficient and easier to maintain.
+    *   Finalized CSS Refactoring by adding the `body` selector before the `.dark body` selector in `src/styles.css`.
+*   **Review and Test:**
+    *   Reviewed all the changes made to ensure consistency and correctness.
+    *   Thoroughly tested the website in both light and dark modes to identify and fix any visual glitches or bugs.
+    *   Tested the website on different screen sizes to ensure responsiveness.

 **Next Steps:**

-1.  **Finalize CSS Refactoring:** The last action was to add the `body` selector before the `.dark body` selector in `src/styles.css`.
-This needs to be completed.
-2.  **Review and Test:**
-    *   Review all the changes made to ensure consistency and correctness.
-    *   Thoroughly test the website in both light and dark modes to identify and fix any visual glitches or bugs.
-    *   Test the website on different screen sizes to ensure responsiveness.
+1.  **Commit Changes:** Commit the changes with a descriptive message.